dentarg/auth0-blog/_posts/2017-11-30-aws-reinvent-day-3-recap.markdown

 Steve Schmidt, chief information security officer of AWS, delivered the AWS Security State of the Union talk.
 The key takeaway from his talk was his mechanisms to drive security in an organization, and they are:

 * **Buy-in from leadership** - security cannot be an afterthought.
-* **Radically restricting and monitoring human access to data** - humans and data don't mix, follow the principle of least priviledge.
+* **Radically restricting and monitoring human access to data** - humans and data don't mix, follow the principle of least privilege.
 * **Source code security**.
-* **Patching** - everybody hates doning it, but it must be done.
+* **Patching** - everybody hates doing it, but it must be done.
 * **Log retention duration** - storage is fairly cheap, once deleted logs are lost forever.
 * **Credential blast radius detection** - use IAM roles properly to ensure that if credentials are leaked damage will be minimal.
-* **Credentials lifespan reduction** - no long lived tokens and continous rotation of credentials.
+* **Credentials lifespan reduction** - no long-lived tokens and continuous rotation of credentials.
 * **TLS implementation** - encrypt data in motion and at rest.
 * **AWS encryption everywhere**.
 * **Canaries and invariants for security functionality**.